oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 length     = ConstExpression
 ```
+Note that only upper-case versions of reserved words and names are shown here, but Oberon+ also supports lower-case versions.

 A channel declaration is similar to an array declaration.
 The new reserved word `CHANNEL` declares a channel of a specific base type.
 In contrast to Joyce and similarly to Go, a channel has exactly one type, and this type is not restricted (i.e. it can also be pointer type).
 If length is missing or 0, an unbuffered channel is declared; if length is a natural number, a buffered channel is declared.